This article was first published on the now-defunct “AnglersToday” website, in 2005

 By Andrew Kennedy

 Since this is my first article for AnglersToday.co.uk, I thought I’d better introduce myself – I’m Andrew Kennedy, I’ve lived in Derbyshire for the majority of my life, except for a year in Australia and another in Sheffield.
-I have fished for the past 18 years of my life, considering myself to be a bit of an ‘all-rounder.’
+I have fished for the past 18 years of my life (as of 2005), considering myself to be a bit of an ‘all-rounder.’

 Specimen angling in freshwater is my main interest, but I regularly fish a variety of methods for an array of species and my captures in Britain alone include species as diverse as pike, salmon, ruffe, grayling, golden orfe, carp, zander and bleak, to name but a few.
 I am by no means an expert on catching huge fish, but at the moment that’s what I’m working on.
 My personal best list is very varied, with many fish I’m proud of – but there are no real “monsters” on there ….yet!
 I’m still young though, at 23 – so hopefully the next few seasons will see some vast improvements in my catches.